chilliams/todomvc-incremental-soy/readme.md

     boot dev

 and open your browser to [localhost:3000](http://localhost:3000/).
-Changes you make to the view models and Soy templates will auto compile and re-render in the browser without refreshing the page.
+Changes you make to the Soy templates will auto compile and re-render in the browser without refreshing the page.

 To run a "production" build with advanced compilation run: